shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “You can’t wear the same clothes all the time, E’Zhule!
 You’ll get all dirty.”

 “Yeah, those aren’t dating clothes.”
-Nomi winked at him.
+Noni winked at him.

 “What if…” Miko turned her brother towards the clerk.
 “You find someone you like?”